 James E. Mahoney is the Strategy and Public Policy executive for Bank of America responsible for enhancing Bank of America’s reputation through influencer communications, federal and state government relations, and issues management.

 Mahoney leads international, national and local public... more

-Dr. Arun Majumdar is the Jay Precourt Provostial Chair Professor at Stanford University, a faculty member of the Departments of Mechanical Engineering and Materials Science and Engineering (by courtesy) and co-Director of the Precourt Institute for Energy, which integrates and coordinates... more
+Dr. Arun Majumdar is the Jay Precourt Provostial Chair Professor at Stanford University, a faculty member of the Departments of Mechanical Engineering and Materials Science and Engineering (by courtesy) and Senior Fellow and former Director of the Precourt Institute for Energy.
+He is also a... more

 McIntyre's group performs research on nanostructured inorganic materials for applications in electronics, energy technologies and sensors.
 He is best known for his work on metal oxide/semiconductor interfaces, ultrathin dielectrics, defects in complex metal oxide thin films, and nanostructured... more